The Protecting Vulnerable Groups (PVG) Scheme

 What if I've already had a PVG before?

 For every separate organisation that you are working with, where you are carrying out 'regulated work' with children and/or protected adults, whether as a volunteer with us or in any other role with another organisation, you must go through the PVG application process for that specific position.
-One PVG does not cover you for all work with children or protected adults.

 If you are already a member of the PVG scheme with another organisation you still must go through an Update process with us in order to become a STEM Ambassador.